gnana997/node-jsonrpc/docs/TRANSPORT.md

 # Transport Guide

-This guide explains how to implement custom transports for `node-jsonrpc` and provides best practices for transport development.
+This guide explains how to implement custom transports for `@gnana997/node-jsonrpc` and provides best practices for transport development.

 ## Table of Contents